-- (d) Eligibility The LBOE shall adopt eligibility criteria that are consistent with this rule and as defined in the GaDOE Resource Manual for Gifted Education Services. - To be eligible for gifted education services, a student must either (a) score at the 99th percentile (for grades K-2) or the 96th percentile (for grades 3-12) on the composite or full scale score of a norm-referenced test of mental ability and meet one of the achievement criteria described in paragraph (2)(d) 5.(ii) Achievement,

-- or (b) qualify through a multiple-criteria assessment process by meeting the criteria in any three of the following four areas: mental ability, achievement, creativity, and motivation. - To be eligible for gifted education services for Option B, a student must meet the qualifying score on at least one nationally norm-referenced test and must have qualified in two other categories by either assessment, observational data collected on his/her performance, or production of a superior product(s) as described below.
+- (d) Eligibility The LBOE shall adopt eligibility criteria that are consistent with this rule and as defined in the GaDOE Resource Manual for Gifted Education Services. - To be eligible for gifted education services, a student must either (a) score at the 99th percentile (for grades K-2) or the 96th percentile (for grades 3-12) on the composite or full scale score of a norm-referenced test of mental ability and meet one of the achievement criteria described in paragraph (2)(d) 5.(ii) Achievement, or (b) qualify through a multiple-criteria assessment process by meeting the criteria in any three of the following four areas: mental ability, achievement, creativity, and motivation. - To be eligible for gifted education services for Option B, a student must meet the qualifying score on at least one nationally norm-referenced test and must have qualified in two other categories by either assessment, observational data collected on his/her performance, or production of a superior product(s) as described below.
 Information shall be collected in each of the four areas: mental ability, achievement, creativity, and motivation. - Test scores used to establish eligibility shall have been administered within the past two calendar years. - Any data used in one area to establish a student's eligibility shall not be used in any other data category.

-Children who are being evaluated for gifted services must be assessed in all four data categories and must have a qualifying score on a nationally norm-referenced test (see page 11).
+Children who are being evaluated for gifted services must be assessed in all four data categories and must have a qualifying score on a nationally norm-referenced test (see pages-13-14).
 If an assessment is used in one data category, it cannot be used in another category.
-For example, if a student has a qualifying score on a mathematics product in achievement that same product cannot be used to determine eligibility in the motivation data category.
+For example, if a student has a qualifying score on a mathematics product in achievement, that same product cannot be used to determine eligibility in the motivation data category.
+Assessments used in the evaluation of eligibility for gifted services must be on the GaDOE approved assessment list available to district gifted coordinators.